Wander With WHIT: Arches National Park | Utah

 EAT Moab is small might mighty when it comes to dining options.
 We enjoyed Doughbird for some decadent morning pastries, and for something a bit heartier and full of locals, Moab Garage Co.
 After a day of hiking, Antica Forma was the ideal spot for some much needed carbs in the form of authentic Neapolitan pizza.

-Moab has a thriving art scene full of local designers and creators.
+SHOP Moab has a thriving art scene full of local designers and creators.
 You’ll find handmade pieces of pottery and jewelry at Moab Made, and just across the street is a collection of locally designed apparel and gifts at ar-tee-sian.

 WEAR This greatly depends on the time of year, but ankle-supporting hiking boots and sweat-wicking layers are a must.
 Even in the summer months the desert temperatures drop dramatically at night.
 Also, always, always have enough water for you and your hiking party.